Siladen Resort and Spa

 - Voted the ‘World’s Best Dive Resort’ in 2017, by UK’s Dive Magazine

-- Perfectly positioned to explore the incredible diving of the Bunaken Marine Park
+- Perfectly positioned to explore the incredible diving of Bunaken Marine Park

 - Luxury boutique resort, with conservation and sustainability at its heart

-- Spectacular facilities for scuba divers and land lovers alike
+- Spectacular facilities for scuba divers and non-divers alike

 Siladen Resort and Spa is Sulawesi’s premier dive resort, carefully designed to compliment and preserve the stunning island environment, and help guests tune in to nature.
 This stunning property combines sophistication, luxury and fantastic service, with a commitment to conservation and social development and all the creature comforts you’d expect from a five-star boutique getaway.
 The result?
 A perfect dive and stay experience at the heart of the world-renowned Bunaken Marine Park.